 "With a bachelor's degree in political science, I learned how to fix problems in the world and come up with solutions, with no knowledge of how to implement them.
 Seton Hall's M.P.A. program has been the perfect bridge to connect theory with the pragmatic implementation I needed.
 It's the M.P.A. for those who want to change the world."Joseph Riccardelli, M.P.A.
 Student

 This 39-credit degree includes courses in public service management, research and statistical analysis, financial management and managerial decision-making.
 Students also select a concentration: Health Policy and Management; Nonprofit Organization Management; Public Service: Leadership, Governance and Policy; or Data Visualization and Analytics.
+Students may also choose a 100% online M.P.A. program with an exclusive focus on Non-Profit Management.
 Classes emphasize managerial and analytical skills, along with ethical and professional values.
 In each course, you’ll find small class sizes and a close-knit graduate student community.
 Our faculty offer internationally recognized research and teaching programs and bring their diverse skills and experiences to every classroom.